realead/cykhash/README.md

 A consequence of the above rule, that the equivalence classes of `{0.0, -0.0}` and `e{x | x is not a number}` have more than one element.
 In the set these classes are represented by the first seen element from the class.

+The above holds also for `PyObjectSet` (this behavior is different from `set` which shows a different behavior for nans)

 ## Testing:

 For testing of the local version run (or `p2` for python2):